 Are VPNs legal?

-Many businesses use VPNs to protect their data, and to ensure that their workers are safe when they use work devices out of the office on public Wi-Fi networks.
+Having a VPN that isn't illegal in itself.
+In fact, many businesses use VPNs to protect their data, and to ensure that their workers are safe when they use work devices out of the office on public Wi-Fi networks.
 Thus, VPNs are considered a legitimate tool used to gain data security and privacy.

 Although a VPN is legal to have, it is important to remember that using a VPN to engage in crimes is still illegal and if you are discovered you could be prosecuted.